Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 ## Word cloud
 A *word cloud* shows all object in a category with their size based on a connected value

-Color for each word can be set on the secondary value
+Colors can either follow the value, or be based on a secondary value.

 *A typical use case would be visualizing the revenue of a set of companies, with solid colors showing their field or a gradient color for number of employees*